 Eligibility For UG Courses

 To study law, not only are you required to find out about how to prepare for CLAT but also met the eligibility criteria at the law colleges.
-Listed below are the important criteria an aspirant must meet with to secure admission through CLAT.
+Listed below are the important criteria an aspirant must meet to secure admission through CLAT.
 An aspirant must have cleared 10+2 from any recognized board with-

 - 45% marks in the previously attempted exams for General/SAP candidates.